Signs of Liver Disease or Damage from Alcohol Abuse

 Signs and Symptoms of Liver Disease

-While it’s not always easy to recognize the initial symptoms of liver problems, once the damage reaches unhealthy levels, they will become more apparent.
+While it’s not always easy to recognize liver problems’ initial symptoms, they will become more apparent once the damage reaches unhealthy levels.

 The noticeable signs and symptoms of liver disease or damage can include some of the following: